St George's Class

 Everyone is welcome - Class virtue

-At the beginning of the year, we were chosen, as a class, to represent the virtue of ‘Love of Learning’.
+At the beginning of the year, we were chosen, as a class, to represent the virtue of ‘Thankfulness’.

 Alfred says: “I can show ‘Love of Learning’ by trying my best in class.”